-The Honorable Dwight Evans, Pennsylvania State Representative, Philadelphia County
+The Honorable Dwight Evans, Member, Pennsylvania House of Representatives

 The United States has long had the highest incarceration rate in the world.
 Although crime rates have fallen significantly over the past two decades and the nation’s prison population has leveled off, the price of incarceration, including medical care for inmates, remains a major cost driver for state and local governments.
 What’s more, research indicates that extended prison sentences for non-serious offenders tend to increase recidivism and ultimately do not promote public safety.
 Therefore, states and localities are looking at options to reduce prison populations while investing more into programs geared at rehabilitating lower-risk offenders.
 Similarly, police departments are utilizing CrimeStat data and other tools to advance crime prevention efforts.
 In this session, we’ll discuss integrated approaches to incarceration reform and public safety: We’ll learn about strategies to boost collaboration, coordination, and efficiency.